apache/qpid/cpp/README-winsdk.txt

 to write code using the Qpid-Cpp program libraries in a Windows environment.

-This kit is distributed as two zip files:
+This kit is distributed as four zip files:
+    qpid-cpp-x86-VS2008-<version>.zip - projects and libraries for 32-bit
+                                        x86 and Win32 development using
+                                        Visual Studio 2008.
+    qpid-cpp-x64-VS2008-<version>.zip - projects and libraries for 64-bit
+                                        x64 development using
+                                        Visual Studio 2008.
-    qpid-cpp-x86-<version>.zip - projects and libraries for 32-bit
+    qpid-cpp-x86-VS2010-<version>.zip - projects and libraries for 32-bit
-                                 x86 and Win32 development.
+                                        x86 and Win32 development using
+                                        Visual Studio 2010.
-    qpid-cpp-x64-<version>.zip - projects and libraries for 64-bit
+    qpid-cpp-x64-VS2010-<version>.zip - projects and libraries for 64-bit
-                                 x64 development.
+                                        x64 development using
+                                        Visual Studio 2010.

 For additional software or information on the Qpid project go to: http://cwiki.apache.org/qpid/